 Here are a couple of practical examples.
 The images on the left were taken with the HERO7 Silver with WDR, while the ones on the right were taken with the HERO7 White.

 Protune.
-Neither of these cameras have Protune options.
-For that you'll need to step up to the HERO7 Black edition.
+Neither of these cameras has Protune options.
+For that, you’ll need to step up to the HERO7 Black edition.

 Fields of View.
 Both cameras have the same fixed field of view for photos: Wide.

 Zoom.
 Both of these cameras have a digital zoom feature in the photo and video modes.
-It’s not an optical zoom; it's a software approach that's basically the same as cropping.
+It’s not an optical zoom; it’s a software approach that’s basically the same as cropping.
 You control it with a touch slider on the back screen.
 I personally don’t regard it as particularly useful, but it’s there if you want it.

 Burst Mode.
 Burst mode lets you take a rapid sequence of images.
 It’s especially useful for fast-moving action.

-Both of these cameras have Burst Mode, but there's only one framerate available: 15 photos in one second.
+Both of these cameras have Burst Mode with one framerate available: 15 photos in one second.

 Continuous Photos.
 Continuous photos is very similar to burst mode, but rather than a preset number of images (ie. a sequence of 15 images), with the Continuous photos function you hold down the shutter to keep the camera shooting.